Friday 24 July 2020

 These weighty themes drive K forward and, in Gosling, the picture possesses a lead at the peak of his powers.
 Villeneueve's compatriot boasts a reserved inscrutability that seldom cracks.
 In spite of his placid exterior, Gosling's famously benign expression is underlaid with curiosity and even a sense of humour.
 When called to act with extreme prejudice, K is a lethal weapon, his economy of movement almost mechanical in its composition.

 Ford, meanwhile, hits the emotional beats denied Deckard's younger, cockier self.
 While the veteran is grizzled and aching, the sharpness of his mind is undimmed and whatever beats beneath his chest is scarred with the torment of a future once surrendered.
-Ford's real-life persona may now be one of a particularly ornery septuagenarian but he leans on his famous harassed charisma here, turning in a layered and often beautiful reboot of one of his most famous characters.
+Ford's real-life persona may now be one of a particularly ornery septuagenarian but he leans on his harassed charisma here, turning in a layered and often beautiful reboot of one of his most famous characters.

 A varied supporting cast also delivers.
 Wright is steely yet kind as Joshi, someone who grasps the dangers around her in short order.
 Ana de Armas's sensitive Joi is the holographic girlfriend who heralds K's return home each night, her wistful expression surely tailored to the latter's stunted desire for something approximating a deeper connection.